 Finding Cheap Bikes for Sale by Accident

 One summer day in 2009, I was walking through the neighborhood near my office at lunchtime.
-Walking is a great activity: good exercise, costs nothing. and requires no equipment.
-I had thoroughly explored the area within a 30 minute walking radius of my office to fit a one hour lunch break.
-I was walking one of the streets at the western extreme of my walking range, in fact I had pushed my range a bit to reach one block further west that I had ever gone before.
+Walking is a great activity: good exercise, costs nothing, and it requires no equipment.
+I had thoroughly explored the area within a 30-minute walking radius of my office to fit a one-hour lunch break.
+I was walking one of the streets at the western extreme of my walking range.
+In fact, I had pushed my range a bit to reach one block further west that I had ever gone before.
 This would turn out to be a fortunate turn of events

 I noticed about a half dozen bikes chained to the front porch of a house.
 A small cardboard sign had the words "For Sale" written in black marker.
 The sign was wrinkled and the lettering of the sign was almost completely faded.
 The condition of the sign matched the condition of the house.

 A Cheap Bike is a Faster Way to Cover Ground

 Seeing the bikes while I was at the maximum extent of my walking range, or perhaps even a bit beyond, made me realize how useful it would be to have a bicycle at work.
 I figured my walking speed was probably 4 miles per hour, which allowed me to walk out 2 miles in 30 minutes and then 30 minutes back to work.
 With a bicycle, I could probably ride 10 or even 15 mph, which would greatly extend my lunchtime range.
 I could ride to downtown and back and explore vast new areas.